 You can access that here.

-The Forms, Rules and APA Code - Complaint Form Title 17, Series 4 – Disciplinary and Complaint Procedures for Psychologists APA Code of Ethics
+The Forms, Rules and APA Code - Complaint Form Title 17, Series 4 – Disciplinary and Complaint Procedures for Psychologists Title 17, Series 6 - Code of Conduct

 How the Complaint Procedure Works

 Complaint Filed and Sent to Psychologist or School Psychologist

 - A complaint is sent to the Board, which is copied and sent via certified mail to the psychologist.

 - The letter notifying the psychologist will also be sent to the complainant.

 - The psychologist has 30 days from receipt of the complaint to send a response to the Board office.

 - After the psychologist’s response arrives at the Board office it will be copied and sent to the complainant via certified mail, all parties will be notified by mail.